 The atmosphere in the different restaurants will obviously vary, as will the standard of service.
-Most waiters will speak at least some English, although the majority of younger waiters will have a good grasp of the English language.
-It won’t hurt to learn some of the local dialect for yourself though, as this could be very useful when placing orders and will be appreciated by all of the staff.
+Most waiters will speak at least some English, although most younger waiters will have a good grasp of the English language.
+It won’t hurt to learn some of the local dialects for yourself, though, as this could be very useful when placing orders and appreciated by all of the staff.

 Aside from the regular style restaurants, there are a few different types that should be sampled, such as:

-Vinárny – these are wine restaurants and they usually have a good selection of food but place a special emphasis on the great wine that they serve.
-The interior is usually quite cozy and intimate, and the décor is usually quite classical with historic elements of Prague thrown in.
+These are wine restaurants, and they usually have a good selection of food but place a special emphasis on the great wine they serve.
+The interior is usually quite cosy and intimate, and the décor is usually quite classical with historical elements of Prague thrown in.

-Pivnice / hospody – these are more akin to pubs and taverns and usually only serve a limited selection of food, usually centered around meat platters.
-What they lack in food though they make up for in high quality beer, with an informal atmosphere like any other pub in the world.
+These are more akin to pubs and taverns and usually only serve a limited food selection, usually centred around meat platters.
+What these taverns lack in food, they make up in high-quality beer, with an informal atmosphere like any other pub in the world.

-Kavárny – these are basically cafes and are the perfect place to stop if you just fancy something small to eat, such as a pastry or a snack.
+These are basically cafes and are the perfect place to stop if you just fancy something small to eat, such as a pastry or a snack.
 Some do serve hot meals as well.
-There are also various other places to grab a quick bit of food, such as a number of fast food outlets in the city.
+There are also various other places to grab a quick bit of food, such as many fast-food outlets in the city.

-Most hotels will serve breakfast from the hours of 6am through to 10:30am, which should allow even the latest of risers to feed themselves before heading out.
-Depending on the hotel, the breakfast can be either a simple selection of toast and jam, or something a lot larger.
-The more expensive hotels usually serve more elaborate breakfasts with a selection of hot and cold food, but they do also often charge extra for this.
+Most hotels will serve breakfast from the hours of 6 am through to 10:30 am, which should allow even the latest risers to feed themselves before heading out.
+Depending on the hotel, the breakfast can be either a simple selection of toast and jam or something a lot larger.
+The more expensive hotels usually serve more elaborate breakfasts with a selection of hot and cold food, but they also often charge extra for this.
 Often it is cheaper to head out and find a café to eat in.

 Lunch and Dinner

-For starters, you can’t go wrong with a gorgeous slice of Prague Ham, which is a local speciality.
-There are a number of different ways that this is served; it can come stuffed with cheese and horseradish, in small sandwiches or simply served in slices with horseradish and cucumber garnish.
+You can’t go wrong with a gorgeous slice of Prague Ham, which is a local speciality for starters.
+There are several different ways that this is served; it can come stuffed with cheese and horseradish in small sandwiches or served in slices with horseradish and cucumber garnish.
 However it is served, it will certainly provide a great start to any meal!

-Meat is the main component of nearly all Czech cuisine, and most of the favorite dishes contain a hearty helping of it.
-Prague Roast Beef – a joint stuffed with ham, egg, onion and spices – is one of the favorites, along with boiled ham in plum and prune sauce and goulash.
-Poultry is also very popular and most restaurants will have a number of different poultry dishes.
-If the season is right you will also find a lot of venison, duck, goose and wild boar on menus throughout the city.
+Meat is the main component of nearly all Czech cuisine, and most of the favourite dishes contain a hearty helping of it.
+Prague Roast Beef – a joint stuffed with ham, egg, onion, and spices – is one of the favourites and boiled ham in plum, prune sauce, and goulash.
+Poultry is also very popular, and most restaurants will have a number of different poultry dishes.
+If the season is right, you will also find a lot of venison, duck, goose and wild boar on menus throughout the city.

 Most visitors will quickly notice that many dishes are served with dumplings, and these are the traditional accompaniment to many different Czech dishes.
-They are either light and made from bread, or they are heavy and made from potatoes: regardless of which you get, they will provide a really tasty treat!
-The same can’t be said for vegetables though, which have never been a popular part of the Czech diet.
-Generally they are boiled and therefore often taste overcooked and not hugely appetizing.
+They are either light and made from bread or heavy and made from potatoes: regardless of which you get, they will provide a delicious treat!
+The same can’t be said for vegetables, though, which have never been a popular part of the Czech diet.
+Generally, they are boiled and therefore often taste overcooked and not hugely appetizing.
 The most common vegetable dish is sauerkraut, which is cabbage cooked in fat, sugar and wine.

 When it comes to dessert, the Czechs really know what they are doing.
-Such favorites as apple strudel, baked apple and plum dumplings are found throughout the restaurants in the city and all are usually served with a generous dollop of cream.
-One of the most popular desserts is palacinka, which is ice cream (or cream) and fruit, held together inside a pancake.
+Such favourites as apple strudel, baked apple and plum dumplings are found throughout the restaurants in the city, and all are usually served with a generous dollop of cream.
+One of the most popular desserts is palacinka, which is ice cream (or cream) and fruit held together inside a pancake.

-Street stands can be found on almost every street corner in the center of the city and they provide the perfect option for a quick bite to eat when in a hurry.
-They serve a hue variety of different types of food, but one of the favorites is the potato pancake, which can be messy to eat!
-Roasted sausage, Wienerschnitzel and open topped sandwiches are also very popular choices for people in a hurry.
-If you want something a bit closer to home then there are a number of fast food joints located around Wenceslas Square, serving the kind of burgers that you find in every single city in the world.
+Street stands can be found on almost every street corner in the centre of the city, and they provide the perfect option for a quick bite to eat when in a hurry.
+They serve a huge variety of different types of food, but one of the favourites is the potato pancake, which can be messy to eat!
+Roasted sausage, Wienerschnitzel, and open-topped sandwiches are also trendy choices for people in a hurry.
+If you want something a bit closer to home, then there are a number of fast-food joints located around Wenceslas Square, serving the kind of burgers that you find in every single city in the world.
 Ice cream can also be bought from a huge variety of different vendors.

-Czech beer is known throughout the world and is centered on the city of Plzen, which was the originator of the pilsner style of lager.
-Locals will tell you that there is no other country in the world that brews beer with quite the same taste and quality, due to the fact that the highest quality water and hops are used throughout the production process.
-Some of the most famous lagers are Pilsener Urquell, Budvar and Staropramen, although many pubs also brew their own beer which is often fantastic to sip on.
+Czech beer is known throughout the world and is centred on the city of Plzen, which was the originator of the pilsner style of lager.
+Locals will tell you that there is no other country in the world that brews beer with quite the same taste and quality since the highest quality water and hops are used throughout the production process.
+Some of the most famous lagers are Pilsener Urquell, Budvar and Staropramen, although many pubs also brew their own beer, which is often fantastic to sip on.
 You should be mindful that most Czech beer is very strong, so ensure that you drink sensibly.

 It used to be the case that vegetarians were not really catered for in the city, but this has changed as Prague starts to become a more multicultural city.
-There are a number of vegetarian restaurants in the city and most regular restaurants also have a selection of vegetarian food on their menu.
+There are some vegetarian restaurants in the city, and most regular restaurants also have a selection of vegetarian food on their menu.

-Sauces form a large part of the food that the people of the Czech Republic eat, and of these the most popular is goulash.
-This is a sauce usually served with dumplings but can also often be found on other foods as well.
+Sauces form a large part of the food that the people of the Czech Republic eat, and of these, the most popular is goulash.
+This is a sauce usually served with dumplings but can also often be found on other foods.
 Other popular sauces include tomato sauces, gravy with gherkins or cream with vegetables.

-There are a number of other favorite foods eaten by the people of the Czech Republic and most are found in the pubs that dot the landscape, usually being eaten accompanied by a glass of beer.
-These include pickled sausages, picked herring and salami served with vinegar.
+There are a number of other favourite foods eaten by the people of the Czech Republic, and most are found in the pubs that dot the landscape, usually being eaten accompanied by a glass of beer.
+These include pickled sausages, pickled herring, and salami served with vinegar.
 If these sound a little foreign to you, plenty of restaurants in Prague offer more international food, such as Italian and Mexican fare.